anggrayudi/android-hidden-api/README.md

 If you also want to include the internal classes or methods, do the following:

 1. Go to `<SDK location>/platforms/`.
-2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-23/android.jar`.
+2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-24/android.jar`.
-3. Change `compileSdkVersion` and `targetSdkVersion` to 23 (for example).
+3. Change `compileSdkVersion` and `targetSdkVersion` to 24 (for example).
 4. Finally, rebuild your project.

 Note: Higher `compileSdkVersion` and `targetSdkVersion` will be better.

 ## Limitation

-Currently, Android Hidden API doesn't support for API 24.
-We are waiting the final version of Android N.
+Currently, Android Hidden API doesn't support for API 25.
+We are waiting someone to upload `framework.jar` from Android Nougat 7.1 physical device.

 ## License

-    Copyright 2015-2016 Anggrayudi Hardiannicko A.
+    Copyright 2015-2017 Anggrayudi Hardiannicko A.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.